Avoid the tourist traps in Brussels and instead tour the paths less traveled with this insider’s guide to Brussels.

 Expatica adds that Saint-Gilles is the place to go for quirky eateries, shops and nightlife.
 You can also get a swim and a steam at the art deco Victor Boin swimming pool and Turkish baths for something different.

 Every other week, some 20,000 people flock to the Constant Vanden Stock Stadium in Brussels to watch Anderlecht, one of the country’s top football teams.
-Tie your colours unashamedly to the mast and roar your support – you’ll be an honorary local in no time!
+Over in Forest, the local favorite, Union Saint-Gilloise, plays in front of thousands in a gorgeous Art Deco stadium.
+Tie your colors unashamedly to the mast and roar your support – you’ll be an honorary local in no time!

 Keep up to speed